+This exhibit closes on January 26, 2018.
 The exhibit highlights African American achievements and struggles during World War II both abroad and at home and explores how the war served as a catalyst for the Civil Rights Movement.
 It includes personal accounts of those who served, including an eight-minute video on the Tuskegee Airmen.

 Fighting for the Right to Fight: African American Experiences in WWII ,was produced by The National World War II Museum.
 All rights reserved.
 National Touring Sponsors: Abbot Downing & Wells Fargo.

 Sunday, January 14, 11 a.m. to 2 p.m.